Report: Extremist groups thrive on Facebook despite bans

 Avaaz, a nonprofit advocacy group that says it seeks to protect democracies from misinformation, identified 267 pages and groups on Facebook that it says spread violence-glorifying material in the heat of the 2020 election to a combined following of 32 million users.

-But despite what Avaaz called “clear violations" of Facebook’s policies, it found that 119 of these pages and groups were still active on the platform as of March 18 and had just under 27 million followers.
+But despite what Avaaz called “clear violations” of Facebook’s policies, it found that 119 of these pages and groups were still active on the platform as of Feb.
+24 and had just under 27 million followers.
+Facebook said late Monday that of the 119 that Avaaz found, only 18 “actually violated” Facebook’s policies.
+Four had already been removed before Monday, and Facebook has now taken down the remaining 14.

 Facebook acknowledged that its policy enforcement “isn’t perfect,” but said the report distorts its work against violent extremism and misinformation.